 To set the explicit device identification for a SubDevice in RMCTools:

-Note: If the Write to EEPROM button is grayed out, you cannot used this method.
-This method only works if the SubDevice was added to the network using Configure Using Network Scan.
+* The Write to EEPROM button is functional only if the SubDevice was added to the network using Configure Using Network Scan.
+The button is not available for SubDevices added manually in the EtherCAT Explorer, or added via the Edit Topology dialog.

 Setting Device ID via SubDevice Configuration Software